 Also Read: Medical Termination of Pregnancy: Types and Who Can Opt For It

-Even if you have used one before you need to read the instructions first.
+Even if you have used one before, you need to read the instructions first.
 The test requires a urine sample.
-You can use a clean dry container and collect a small amount of urine & make sure to avoid touching the inside of the container.
-Next you can apply urine to the test depending on the type of the kit.
-Dip the test kit tip into the collected urine for the time mentioned or pour a few drops of urine in Kit at a specified area.
+You can use a clean, dry container and collect a small amount of urine & make sure to avoid touching the inside of the container.
+Next, you can apply urine to the test depending on the type of kit.
+Dip the test kit tip into the collected urine for the time mentioned, or pour a few drops of urine in Kit at a specified area.

 What You Need Before Testing